Welcome! Type "help" for available commands.

 Part 1: OS-Level Tool Installation (The Foundation)

-Before diving into project-specific setups, you'll generally need a Java Development Kit (JDK) installed on your system.
+For project setups, you'll need a Java Development Kit (JDK) installed on your system.
 Optionally, you might install Maven and/or Gradle globally, though for most project work, their respective project-level wrappers (mvnw, gradlew) are also used.

 Toggle dropdownInstalling a Java Development Kit (JDK)